Crosses of Iron: The Tragic Story of Dawson, New Mexico, and Its Twin Mining Disasters

 This was the backdrop to why, when I retired as the city editor of the Albuquerque Journal in 2018 after 40 years as a professional journalist, I committed to writing a narrative nonfiction account of Dawson and what lies behind the haunting sea of iron crosses at Dawson Cemetery.

-Now, five years later, Crosses of Iron: The Tragic Story of Dawson, New Mexico, and Its Twin Mining Disasters is available to order.
+Now, six years later, Crosses of Iron: The Tragic Story of Dawson, New Mexico, and Its Twin Mining Disasters is available to purchase.

 Why is Dawson relevant today?
 Because this old coal town still has an important tale to tell, one perhaps unmatched in breadth and scope by any mining town in America.
 The themes of mining life that surfaced in the shadows of the Sangre de Cristo Mountains are as pertinent as they were when Dawsonites faced not one but two of the greatest calamities in the West’s young history.